mrtexaznl/medcommerce/README.md

 java -jar dist/medcommerce.jar

 By default, it should listen on localhost:8080 and wait for JSON-RPC calls;
-the service looks for .mediterraneancoin/mediterraneancoin.conf in the user's home for reading username and password.
+the service looks for (if OS is linux) .mediterraneancoin/mediterraneancoin.conf in the user's home for reading username and password.
+If the OS is windows, it looks for AppData\Roaming\Mediterraneancoin\mediterraneancoin.conf file.

 // this just forwards the getnewaddress method to the wallet...
 REQUEST: {"method": "getnewaddress", "params": [], "id": 1}